Allen-Synthesis/EuroPi/software/programming_instructions.md

    4. Click 'Install'.
    5. You will now see the new directory 'contrib' inside the 'lib' folder, containing the contrib scripts.
 2. The menu program is called ``main.py`` and can be found in the contrib directory on the Pico.
 You need to open this file in Thonny by double clicking it, and then press 'Ctrl-Shift-S' to Save As, choose 'Raspberry Pi Pico', then save it into the root directory of the Pico (this just means not inside any of the other folders), with the name ``main.py`` *not* ``menu.py`` as it was previously named.
+3. Now you can disconnect the module from your computer, connect it to rack power, and the menu will open automatically.
+After you choose a program that will become the default program that runs when the module is connected to power, but you can still go back to the menu at any time by pressing and holding both buttons for >0.5s and then releasing.

 ### Calibrate the module